mmariani123/MethylMasteR/README.md

 3.) create a working directory on your HPC where you would like to run MethylMasteR <br>
     e.g. "mkdir /dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing" <br>
 4.)
-Create an R script using the example R code below (you can adjust your own parameters <br>
+Create an R script using the example R code below in the "Run MethylMasteR" section <br>
-    as desired and just make sure to name the R file "run_methylmaster.R". <br>
+    You can adjust your own parameters as desired and just MAKE SURE to name the R file "run_methylmaster.R". <br>
     Place the "run_methylmaster.R" file in the working directory you created above. <br>
-    (note: you can name the folder whatever you like) 3.)
+    (note: you can name the folder whatever you like) <br>
+5.)
 Then run the singularity container (.sif file) with your working directory bound to <br>
     the MethylMasteR directory as follow: <br>
     /usr/bin/singularity run \ <br>
     -B /dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing:/home/docker/work \ <br>